 Being in love with an alcoholic can truly feel like the rock bottom of the messiest of relationships.
 You are constantly torn between being there for them and looking after your own needs.
 This tussle of whether to stay and fight their fight or move on and reclaim your life can be overbearing.
+Falling in love with an alcoholic could mean your whole life changing in a snap.

 Anyone who has ever been in love with – and lived with – an alcoholic knows that their struggles end up affecting you deeply.
 You inevitably find yourself facing the consequences of their actions.
 For no fault of yours, you are consumed with an unshakable sense of guilt and responsibility.